 How does Kudocs calculate shareholdings & share capital?
-Without going into the long (and pretty boring) history of UK company law, a company can only have shares that are owned by its shareholders.
+Without going into the history of UK company law, a company can only have shares that are owned by its shareholders.
 The share capital is the total of all the individual shareholdings.
-Companies House, however, requires companies to inform it about share capital and shareholders/ shareholdings separately.
-Shareholders/ shareholdings are contained in the confirmation statement (which only needs to be filed 1/year – but more frequently is not a problem), whereas share capital can be contained in a range of filings (SH01, SH02, SHo3, SH06, etc) which need to be filed promptly after the relevant transaction.
-This means that Companies House will often have a share capital for a company that does not reconcile with the shareholdings.
+Companies House, however, requires companies to inform it about share capital and shareholders/ shareholdings separately:

 When you add a company to Kudocs, it may be the case that the data Kudocs gets from Companies House has this issue – the share capital does not match the shareholdings.
-You can fix this during onboarding (via Full Onboarding – see below) or after onboarding (via Quick Onboarding – see below).
+Don’t worry!
+You can fix this during onboarding (via Full Onboarding) or after onboarding (via Quick Onboarding) – see below.